Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

 The police, the prosecutors, when it comes to these types of serious offenses, they're looking to convict you and punish you.

-If you can't give your side of the story then they're just going to paint a one-sided story that a lot of times is just simply not true, is not accurate, is not factual.
+If you can't give your side of the story, they're just going to paint a one-sided story that is simply not true, inaccurate, and factual.

 So, you've come to the right place.
-I stand for the ready to fight for you to help you to protect your reputation, your freedom and all the things that are important to you.
+I stand for ready to fight for you to help you protect your reputation, your freedom, and all the essential things to you.